Dere-Wah/sm64-dataset/README.md

 For special keybinds such as the arrow keys, you can use the "up", "down", "left" and "right" keywords.
 > For a list of keywords you can use check out the pynput keyboard.Key enums: https://pynput.readthedocs.io/en/latest/keyboard.html#pynput.keyboard.Key
-Controller support is on its way!
+Joystick support is on its way!

 # Dataset Format
 This dataset holds a really specific format, which allows for easier use in AI training.
 Once you run the script, you will find a new output folder generated, with inside it a list of .hdf5 files.